lakiryt/sunradar/README.md

 - Sunset time

 Preferences to be set by the user:
-- language (Currecntly available in English, Japanese and German)
+- language (Currently available in English, Japanese and German)
-- coordinates (long/lat)
+- coordinates (optionally)
 - radius of the radar
 - position of the widget (top/left margin)

-The point marking the sun turns blue when the altitude is negative.
+The small circle marking the sun turns blue when the altitude is negative.